Edging (song): Music video

 The song's music video was directed by Cole Bennett, and produced through his Lyrical Lemonade studio.
 In the clip, the band is seen playing the song in a run down carnival surrounded by people in rabbit costumes, who they then proceed to murder with throwing knives.
-Lyrical Lemondade released an alternate version of the video, featuring cameo appearances by Bennett himself and rapper Lil Tracy on October 19, 2022.
+Lyrical Lemonade released an alternate version of the video, featuring cameo appearances by Bennett himself and rapper Lil Tracy on October 19, 2022.

 Commercial performance

 In the United States, "Edging" became the band's highest-charting single on the all-genre Hot 100 in eighteen years, posting at number 61.
 It also made its debut at number twelve on Billboard's Alternative Airplay after just three days of tracking.
-It then went on to become the band's fourth and longest number one single in its history, spending 13 weeks on top of Alternative Airplay, where it also gave blink-182 a top placement single in four different decades, tying them with Green Day and Red Hot Chili Peppers for the most ever by an artist.
-In addition, "Edging" became their biggest hit on Billboard Mainstream Rock Airplay, peaking at number two.
+It then went on to become the band's fourth and longest number one single in its history, spending 13 weeks on top of Alternative Airplay, where it also gave Blink-182 a top placement single in four different decades, tying them with Green Day and Red Hot Chili Peppers for the most ever by an artist.
+In addition, "Edging" became their biggest hit on Billboard's Mainstream Rock Airplay, peaking at number two.
 The song also charted well outside the United States, including Canada, the UK, New Zealand, Australia, and Japan.

 Reception

 The song received positive reviews from contemporary music critics.
-Jason Lipshutz at Billboard opined that the track "proves that DeLonge, Mark Hoppus and Travis Barker still know how to get in a room and create tight, catchy, exceedingly sophomoric pop-punk; it’s great to have them back."
-Stereogum columnist Rachel Brodsky called the tune "fun, flippant, and satisfying as hell."
+Jason Lipshutz at Billboard opined that the track "proves that DeLonge, Mark Hoppus and Travis Barker still know how to get in a room and create tight, catchy, exceedingly sophomoric pop-punk; it's great to have them back."
+Stereogum columnist Rachel Brodsky called the tune "fun, flippant, and satisfying as hell".
 Lars Brandle from Billboard called it "straight-up Blink-182 material, hewn from misspent youth and with all the bluster, swagger and stop-on-a-dime detail that made the threesome one of the most popular alternative rock acts of its era."
 Ellie Robinson from NME dubbed the "belting pop-punk anthem" an ode to the "dissolution of a relationship".
 Sam Roche from Guitar World characterized the tune as a "mid-tempo bouncy number loaded with Blink's tried-and-tested stylistic devices, including punchy powerchords, a stellar drum performance and a light-hearted tongue-in-cheek set of lyrics."
-Jon Caramanica of The New York Times considered it sterile, writing, "It's familiar but uncanny, Botoxed tight but with none of the puerile joy that marked the group’s breakout hits."
+Jon Caramanica of The New York Times considered it sterile, writing, "It's familiar but uncanny, Botoxed tight but with none of the puerile joy that marked the group's breakout hits."